500 rum: Game play

 Each player in turn, beginning with the player to the left of the dealer, may draw either the top card of the stock or any card from the discard pile.
 Once a card is picked up, either from the stock or the discard pile, it is final and no other cards may be picked up.
-However, there are two conditions when drawing a card from the discard pile:
+However, there are two conditions when drawing more than one card from the discard pile: